bitrise-io/devcenter/_articles/en/reviews/adding-an-app-from-the-cli.md

 This procedure guides you through adding an app which Bitrise will access with an SSH key.
 This requires that the app's remote repository has an SSH URL, such as `git@github.com:example-user/example.git`.

 You can, of course, use an HTTPS URL to access your remote repository, too: in that case, you will not set an SSH key for your app.
+Everything else in the process is the same.

 1. Open a command line interface.
 2. Go to the location of your project.